rgolder1/jmh/README.md

 At the end of the test the ./dockerStopPostgres.sh script can be used to stop and optionally remove the Postgres docker container.
 There are similar scripts for MySQL and SQLServer.

-To view the SQL being run by the test configure the following in the respective application properties file (noting that this will slow the test run down):
+#### JMH Benchmark Features

-    show_sql: true
+We also have a number of JMH specific class annotations such as @BenchmarkMode / @State.
+Their usage is well documented in the JMH documentation so I will not cover that here.

-## A Note On Autowiring
+The tests extend the BenchmarkBase abstract class which is responsible for executing the JMH runner, which captures the results on the performance run.
+This class enables properties to be overridden from the src/test/resources/benchmark.properties file, such as the number of warmup iterations, the number of actual test iterations, and the number of concurrent threads to use.
+This is the standard JMH configuration which again is well documented in the JMH documentation.

-In order for the JMH framework to access the Spring classes they must be defined as static.
+The JMH executor calls the benchmark methods from a static context.
+As such any Spring classes used must be defined as static.
 This means that when Spring autowires them for us, a static instance of the class must be instantiated.
 Hence we define an @Autowired setter methods that do this:

 	private static EventRepository eventRepository;